- Future Students

 What will I study?

-General Education Core Requirements (GECRs) MUST be satisfied prior to entering the program in the Fall semester of the junior year.
+General Education Core Requirements (GECRs) MUST be satisfied prior to entering the program in the Fall semester.
 Consult the general undergraduate catalog or consult with an undergraduate adviser to plan completion of the missing credits.
 Even when transferring to Eastern with a direct transfer degree, the student needs to be aware that the university (Eastern) requires International Studies and Culture Gender Diversity courses to be completed for graduation with a Bachelors degree.
 The COMD curriculum currently provides about 78 quarter credits therefore; the student must complete over 100 quarter credits prior to entering our program.